zzzKairo/Kairo-Tweaks/TERMS.md

 * The software is not intended to behave as a virus, trojan, or unauthorised remote access tool.
 * The application is not designed to function as a potentially unwanted program (PUA).
 * No official release is intentionally created to damage, steal, or misuse user data or systems.

-## Important Notice

-Users should only download WinTweaks Pro from the official GitHub repository releases page.

-Any modified, reuploaded, or unofficial versions of WinTweaks Pro may contain changes or unsafe code and are not controlled by the developer.